 The cheapest flights to Italy are from London; the British capital is only a quick flight from Italy and airfares can drop super low, especially in the low season.
 Compare those low costs with the prices to fly to Italy from Australia and you might be put off the trip altogether.
 But remember: you can save on those costs, too.

 Make sure to spend time checking out flight comparison websites like Skyscanner.
 You might actually be surprised about how much you can save.
 Sites like this make it easy to compare different rates once you can see the price offered by all the major airlines in one place.
 It basically saves you time and money.

 Accommodation is another factor in your trip that is bound to take up a sizable chunk of your travel budget.
 Luckily, Italy’s accommodation comes in all shapes and sizes, so even though the country has an image of being a luxury destination, you don’t have to spend a ton of cash on high-end hotels.

-The price of a night in a budget hotel, Airbnb, or hostel will vary depending on where you are planning to visit in Italy.
+The price of a night in a budget hotel, awesome Rome Airbnb, or hostel will vary depending on where you are planning to visit in Italy.

-In high season, Rome’s seemingly endless list of accommodations raises their prices exponentially; in Venice, room rates soar.
+Rome can be quite expensive, and in the high season, the city’s seemingly endless list of accommodations raises their prices exponentially; in Venice, room rates soar.
 It’s best to avoid the high summer season if your budget is modest, but earlier on in the spring or later in autumn will have lower prices.